danyaberezun/replacewith/README.md

 ## The problem

-The current `replaceWith` implementation has no specification, only a brief description in [API](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-replace-with/), a set of [tests](TODO: add links), and a several blog posts (TODO: add links).
+The current `replaceWith` implementation has no specification, only a brief description in [API](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin/-replace-with/), a set of [tests](TODO: add links), and several blog posts (TODO: add links).
 Moreover, its behaviour seems to be quite unexpected in some cases.
 Thus, it's reasonable to provide a simple feature specification and fix its implementation according to the specification.

 ## Proposed `replaceWith` specification

 1. (Methods, functions, and constructors) Consider the replacement expression as a new body of the function/method/constructor/... to be replaced, then inline the call/usage.
 2. (Replace one class (name) with another).
-Replace old class name with new class name.
-During transformation check for errors? ; NB, it may leeds to errors.
+Replace an old class name with a new class name.
+During transformation check for errors.??TODO??
+NB may lead to errors.
+Please, see TODO-question [here](#corner-case-separateconflicting-class-name-and-methods-replacements)
+3. Variable/field replacement.
+   1. Replace with another var/field.
+Straightforward replacement (Of cause it is assumed that the inliner is able to distinguish get and set)
+   2. Replace with a function/method. **TODO**
+   3. Remove **TODO**

+TODO
+**Q: what if I what to replace (default get and/or set) a field by defining get and/or set?
+Is it even the case?**

 <!--
-2. (replace one class with another) TODO [example](https://github.com/DaniilStepanov/bbfgradle/blob/f47406356a160ac61ab788f985b37121cc2e2a2a/tmp/arrays/youTrackTests/8727.kt#L3)
+1. (replace one class with another) TODO [example](https://github.com/DaniilStepanov/bbfgradle/blob/f47406356a160ac61ab788f985b37121cc2e2a2a/tmp/arrays/youTrackTests/8727.kt#L3)
-3. (replace one class/constructor with function/method) TODO [example](https://github.com/woocommerce/woocommerce-android/blob/c60a43f0b4c13c4d2f0d1d08a115bf3c42b157b0/WooCommerce/src/main/kotlin/com/woocommerce/android/tools/SelectedSite.kt#L89)
+2. (replace one class/constructor with function/method) TODO [example](https://github.com/woocommerce/woocommerce-android/blob/c60a43f0b4c13c4d2f0d1d08a115bf3c42b157b0/WooCommerce/src/main/kotlin/com/woocommerce/android/tools/SelectedSite.kt#L89)
-4. Expected IDE behaviour in case of error during transformation or when inlining is impossible: TODO -->
+3. Expected IDE behaviour in case of error during transformation or when inlining is impossible: TODO -->

 Pros:
 1. *Simplicity*.
 The specification is quite simple, easy to describe, and, what is most important, easy to understand by users.